Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium parameter estimates and uncertainties

 \subsection{Scatter peak amplitudes \texorpdfstring{$A_j(p, q)$}{}}

-The scatter peak amplitudes $\mathcal{A}_j$ (\autoref{sec:scatter-peak-amplitudes}) are most reliably determined from fitting $^{\mathrm{83m}}$Kr calibration data.
-Predicting $\mathcal{A}_j$ from simulations would require better knowledge of gas composition and inelastic scattering angle distributions (see \autoref{subsubsec: scatter peak amplitude simulation}).
-As demonstrated by toy simulations, the scatter peak amplitudes follow a modified exponential $\mathcal{A}_j = \exp(-pj^{-dp+q})$ (see \autoref{subsubsec: scatter peak amplitude simulation}).
 We estimate $p$, $q$ for tritium data using $p$, $q$ results from the two $^{\mathrm{83m}}$Kr quad trap fits, adjusting for the difference in mean number of tracks per event ($N_\text{tracks}^{\text{true}}$) between data sets.
 More true tracks provide more opportunities to detect an event, even after early tracks are missed---increasing the number of events in higher-$j$ scatter peaks.
 Accordingly, a higher $N_{\mathrm{tracks}}^{\mathrm{true}}$ produces a slower decline in $\mathcal{A}_j$ as a function of $j$.
-For each data set, $N_\text{tracks}^{\text{true}}$ is estimated from the observed number of tracks per event (which is smaller than the true number, due to short and low-power tracks) as described in \autoref{sec:sim-events}.

-Among data sets obtained with the same magnetic trap configuration, such as the tritium and $^{\mathrm{83m}}$Kr quad trap data, we expect that $N_\text{tracks}^{\text{true}}$ is the dominant factor causing differences in $p$ and $q$.
+Among data sets obtained with the same magnetic trap configuration, such as the tritium and $^{\mathrm{83m}}$Kr quad trap data, we therefore expect that $N_\text{tracks}^{\text{true}}$ is the dominant factor causing differences in $p$ and $q$.
 Besides $N_\text{tracks}^{\text{true}}$, other properties affecting missed track probabilities, such as electron pitch angle distributions, are similar among data sets with the same trap configuration.
 In addition, the mean track duration $\tau$ is determined to be a sub-dominant factor, since fitted $p$ and $q$ values appear to vary randomly with $\tau$ across data sets, suggesting that they are not strongly correlated with $\tau$.